Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 However, to turn this situation into a business opportunity, it is crucial to understand "what attracts tourists to Japan and motivates their visits" and "how Made in Japan is perceived overseas."

-Countries and regions from 1st to 9th place all scored in the 90% range.
+Countries and regions ranked 1st to 9th all scored in the 90% range.
 Even Turkey, newly included in this year's survey, achieved a strong score of 88.0%, making this another excellent year.
 Looking at the rankings, ASEAN countries and regions consistently rank highly, a trend that has remained unchanged for several years.

 Compared to three years ago in 2016, "Taiwan," which already had high favorability, increased its score by over 6 points to take the top spot.
 Overall, many Asian countries seem to have seen their scores rise.